College of Arts and Sciences

 Visit us in the Union to build molecular models in virtual and augmented reality, see what you can spell using the periodic table, discuss chemistry with the ACS student organization and view interesting laboratory apparatus.
 Discuss chemistry with current students and view interesting laboratory equipment.
-In 114 Willard Hall, witness a scientific glassblowing demonstration at 10:30 a.m.
+At 10:30 a.m. in 114 Willard Hall, witness a scientific glassblowing demonstration.
 At noon, check out a chemistry demonstration with explosions, glowing reactions and thrills galore.

 Discover the economics of “The Office,” test your financial literacy and explore what’s new in the world of economics.